amatsuda/still_life/README.md

 ## TODOs / Known Issues
 - The Capybara monkeypatch sometimes fails to get the `page.body` due to Capybara timing problem
 - Support older versions of Rails, Capybara, and Ruby
+- Fix the CI with RSpec + headless Chrome

 ## Contributing